ZAG852/Project1/README.md

 	- Windows install maven through Chocolatey using the ```choco install maven``` command
 	- Otherwise follow the instructions at ```https://maven.apache.org/```
 	- Setup the M2 environment variable appropriately for your operating system environment.
-- Setup the postgres database with the data below
+- Setup the postgres database with the data below in the Database Setup section
 - Set the following within the environment variables of your IDE or the environment variables of your OS:
 	- DB_URL to the correct database URL
 	- DB_USERNAME to the username of the database
 	- DB_PASSWORD to the password of the database